Comparisons12 min read

 • Bluehost Basic renews at ~$11.99/mo

-Let's break down the true cost over 4 years on comparable plans:
+Let's look at the actual 4-year cost on comparable plans:

 Scenario Hostinger (Premium) Bluehost (Choice Plus)